 After a marriage ends, it may be necessary for one spouse to continue to support the other for some time.
 This is known as spousal support or alimony.
 In Georgia, spousal support is not guaranteed after a divorce and is not applicable in all marriages.
-Instead, certain factors must exist for a former spouse to demonstrate a need for spousal support and the court will only award spousal support if the spouse shows that it is necessary and the other party has the ability to pay.
+Instead, certain factors must exist for a former spouse to demonstrate a need for spousal support, and the court will only award alimony if the spouse shows that it is necessary and the other party has the ability to pay.

 This process may appear to be unfair.
 Perhaps one spouse feels they should not have to support their former spouse anymore, as they are no longer married.
 Or maybe a former spouse has given up some aspect of their life, perhaps a job, to contribute to the marriage and feels they are owed some support for their sacrifice.

 These differing perspectives often lead to conflict.
 Fighting over alimony can be a very ugly aspect in a divorce, but a Gwinnett County spousal support lawyer can assist you in making a fair determination of appropriate support.
 Let one of our family law attorneys assist you in obtaining or refuting the need for spousal support payments.

 While each state has its own spousal support guidelines, under Georgia Code Section 19-6-1, the state recognizes two types of alimony.
 The first and more common form is temporary alimony.